raspdevpy/ccdoc/guide/Unclassified/deleteEmojis.md

 # $deleteEmojis

-Delete an emoji or emojis from this server.
+Delete a custom emoji(s) from the server.

 ## Usage